NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/slumber-arrow.md

 trait02: "magical"
 trait03: "mental"
 trait04: "sleep"
-trait05: "common"
+trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 3
 weight:
 value: "11"
 subvalue: "gp"
 invest:
 usage: "held in one hand"
 license: "ORC"
 identify:
-description: "**Activate** `pf2:1` (manipulate)  * * *  Sleep arrows often have shafts of deep blue or black, and their fletching is exceptionally soft and downy.
+description: "**Activate** `pf2:1` (manipulate)  * * *  Sleep arrows often have shafts
+  of deep blue or black, and their fletching is exceptionally soft and downy.
 An activated sleep arrow deals no damage, but a living creature hit by it grows lethargic and must attempt a DC 17 Will check saving throw.
 On a failure, it takes a –5-foot status penalty to its Speeds for 1 round, and is also [[Conditions/Slowed|Slowed 1]] for 1 round on a critical failure.  **Craft Requirements** Supply one casting of _sleep_."
 powerTitle1:
 actionEconomy1:
 type1: